wso2-extensions/esb-connector-workday/docs/workingWithIntegrationInWorkday.md

 ```

 **Properties**
-* workdayDescriptor: The descriptor, whether true or false.
+* workdayDescriptor: The Workday descriptor.
+Possible values are true or false.
 * workdaySequenceGeneratorIdType: The sequence generator ID type.
 * workdaySequenceGeneratorId: The sequence generator ID.